yusing/godoxy-wiki/src/Access-Control.md

 ## Request Level

 Request level access control handles IP addresses after the request is processed.
-If an IP is blocked, GoDoxy will response a HTTP error code with an error message (and logged if configured).
+If an IP is blocked, GoProxy will respond with an HTTP error code with an error message (and logged if configured).

 > [!NOTE]
 > HTTP Access loggers can be configured